-Code Section 3 Reference Comment Access Arrangement Reference 3.12 Queuing Queuing for capacity is on the basis of fair and equitable treatment among Prospective Users.
-AA section 10 3.13 policy content Queuing is generally on a first come first served basis but allows for special cases such as open seasons.
-AA section 10 3.14 other matters The Queuing Policy is designed to accommodate a wide variety of circumstances and allows for queues for each Service.
-AA section 10 3.15 compliance CMS has every intention of complying with its Queuing Policy and all other aspects of its Access Arrangement.
-AA section 10 3.16 Extensions / Expansions Extensions and Expansions covered by the Code with the Regulator's consent will be subject to the Access Arrangement; Users who have not made capital contributions to Extensions / Expansions may be subject for surcharges as provided for in section 8 of the Code.
-AA section 11, GT&C section 11 3.17 Review and Expiry The Revisions Submissions Date is 31 October 2003; the Revisions Commencement Date is 1 May 2004.
-AA section 12 3.18 duration more than 5 years Access Arrangement is for 5 years.
-AA section 12 3.19 duration more than 5 years Access Arrangement is for 5 years.
-AA section 12 3.20 Pipelines not Covered The Parmelia Pipeline is a Covered Pipeline. not applicable
+Code Access Section 3 Comment Arrangement Reference Reference 3.12 Queuing for capacity is on the basis of fair and equitable AA section 10 Queuing treatment among Prospective Users.
+3.13 Queuing is generally on a first come first served basis AA section 10 policy content but allows for special cases such as open seasons.
+3.14 The Queuing Policy is designed to accommodate a wide AA section 10 other matters variety of circumstances and allows for queues for each Service.
+3.15 CMS has every intention of complying with its Queuing AA section 10 compliance Policy and all other aspects of its Access Arrangement.
+3.16 Extensions and Expansions covered by the Code with AA section 11, Extensions / the Regulator's consent will be subject to the Access GT&C section 11 Expansions Arrangement; Users who have not made capital contributions to Extensions / Expansions may be subject for surcharges as provided for in section 8 of the Code.
+3.17 The Revisions Submissions Date is four and a half years AA section 12 Review and following the date upon which the Access Arrangement Expiry comes into effect; the Revisions Commencement Date is five years following the date upon which the Access Arrangement comes into effect.
+3.18 Access Arrangement is for five years.
+AA section 12 duration more than 5 years 3.19 Access Arrangement is for five years.
+AA section 12 duration more than 5 years 3.20 The Parmelia Pipeline is a Covered Pipeline. not applicable Pipelines not Covered